 When most Americans when sit down for their traditional Thanksgiving dinner on the fourth Thursday of November, a dish of cranberry sauce is sure to be on the table.
-Yet despite the ubiquity of the zesty condiment, three-quarters of Americans have reportedly never seen a cranberry bog.
+Yet despite the ubiquity of the zesty condiment, three-quarters of Americans have reportedly never seen a cranberry bog, let alone experienced a cranberry harvest.
 That is a shame, as the vivid hues of this crop at harvest time is a spectacular sight--and the history of the fruit's cultivation offers lessons in ingenuity and cooperation.

-The cranberry is native to Massachusetts.
+The cranberry is native to Massachusetts, and the Cranberry harvest, Massachusetts is a colorful event.
 My proverbial sandlot of the Bay State happens to produce 35% of the world’s cranberries.
 Those are pretty big bragging rights given that 70% of the state’s growers are small family farms with less than 20 acres of bogs.
 The majority of cranberry growers are multi-generational families, some fifth and sixth generation, with two to three generations often working and living together on their farms.

 The Kravitz family of Bridgewater is among those multi-generational family farms.
 Co-owner Adrienne was kind enough to give me a tour of the Hanson Cranberry Farm, which she runs with her father, Stan.
 Adrienne left an executive position with a global consulting firm to help her dad manage the enterprise–he had been operating the farm alone and had experienced some ill health.
 She was also motivated by a desire to “work with the land and produce something that is good and good for you.”